Sponsored link

 That all of this history and choreography is fit into a single 35-minute show is impressive enough.
 Yet, the choreographed part could have benefited from even more touches like the needles.
 Said choreo—by Flyaway AD Jo Kreiter and her dancers—is as impressive as it is gravity-defying, but there are many times when there exists a large disconnect between the movements being portrayed and the activism blasting from the speakers.
 The performers twirl about from harnesses and dance up and down the Cadillac’s fire escapes, but there are quite a few times when one has to wonder “What does this particular movement have to do with reproductive rights and abortion access?”

 One is tempted to think that perhaps the audio was the greater priority and the high-flying dances are to keep the audience’s attention while the audio plays.
-(Indeed, in addition to us “official” audience members seated across the street, a great many rubber-neckers stopped on the sidewalk to see what was going on—including a fire engine with its occupants hanging out the windows.)
+(Indeed, in addition to us “official” audience members seated across the street, a great many rubber-neckers stopped to see what was going on—including a fire engine with its occupants hanging out the windows.)
 But that’s only speculation in lieu of any concrete explanation.
 The musical-backed testimonial audio is powerful and the rooftop performances are eye-catching, but there needed to be a bit more obvious connection between the two over the course of the show.

 As it was an outdoor production, my being one-of-the-few-masked attendees was less concerning that it usually is.
 Still, those curious will be happy to know that my Aranet4’s final readings were low 533ppm on this record-breaking warm evening in the beautiful Tenderloin.
 (I’ve never once felt in danger there, but for those curious, community ambassadors are present at all times during the show.)